The Ultra Cheap Airlines Survival Guide: How to Fly for $29 Without Losing Your Mind

 A viral TikTok hack suggested stuffing clothes inside a travel pillowcase because “pillows fly free.”

-đ§ŗ Insider Advice from Low Cost Budget Airlines: Does all this measuring and squeezing sound stressful?
+đŸ§ŗ Insider Advice from Low Cost Budget Airlines about Ultra Cheap Airlines: Does all this measuring and squeezing sound stressful?
 It is.

 There is another way.
 If you are traveling with kids, or if you simply don’t want the anxiety of a gate agent inspecting your bag, book a Legacy Carrier.
-On American or Delta, a standard carry-on is usually free (except in Basic Economy), and the staff are generally more lenient.
+On American or Delta or other’s standard carry-on is usually free (except in Basic Economy), and the staff are generally more lenient.

 This is the question everyone whispers but is afraid to ask: “If the ticket is $29, are they cutting corners on maintenance?”